eccenca/ecc-gui-elements/README.md

 const Page = React.createClass({
     // value is the date shown to the user
     // rawValue is the ISO 8601 representation if value is valid
-        // isValid indicates if given value matches the defined representation onChange({value, rawValue, isValid}) {
+    // isValid indicates if given value matches the defined representation onChange({value, rawValue, isValid, name}) {
         this.setState({
-                value,
+            [name]: value,
         })
     },
     // template rendering
     render() {
         return (
             <DateTimeField
                 onChange={this.onChange}
+                name="dateTimeValue"
-                value={this.state.value} // Should be a moment.js value for consistent handling label="Label for DateTime input" // optional
+                value={this.state.dateTimeValue} // Should be a moment.js value for consistent handling label="Label for DateTime input" // optional
                 placeholder="Pls set a date" // optional (default: '') and only used if there is no label dateFormat="DD-MM-YYYY" // validate date format, optional (default 'DD-MM-YYYY')